QUICK TRAIL FACTS

 - Difficulty: easy

 When the mountains are too cold to hike or ski, this is a good alternative for a gentle walk.
-The old-growth forest is beautiful, and there is a view from the wetland boardwalk.
-This being mature growth, the understory is clear, so walking through the trees is easy.
+The older-growth pine forest is beautiful, and there is a view from the wetland boardwalk.
+This being a mature forest stand, the understory is clear, so walking through the trees is easy.
 This, I think, has maybe encouraged people to develop their own paths and occasionally we found it difficult to discern the true way.

 The main trails are marked with big color blocks and are obvious, whereas the side quasi-paths are a little scruffier.
 You can do two or so miles of nice walking here, and dogs are allowed.